 The small square in San Blas has a simple but beautiful church; inside is a jewel of colonial art in America (a pulpit of San Blas carved in cedar ).

-You can climb higher to have beautiful city views; the lights give it extraordinary magic at night.
+You can climb higher to have beautiful city views; the lights give it an extraordinary magic at night.

 Hilario Mendivil Museum